 I couldn’t help myself but every time that Bob and I saw warthogs in South Africa, I thought of Pumbaa, the warthog in the Disney film The Lion King.
 And when Bob and I were conducting our self-guided safaris within Kruger National Park, we saw our fair share of these unusual looking animals.

-On our first morning in Kruger, Bob and I rolled out of bed at 5:30 a.m. not realizing how early it was but knowing that people had been stirring in neighboring huts for at least an hour already.
+On our first morning in Kruger at Skukuza Rest Camp, Bob and I rolled out of bed at 5:30 a.m. and not realizing how early it was but knowing that people had been stirring in neighboring huts for at least an hour already.
 It was at about that same time, 4:30 a.m., that the birds had begun to sing in earnest.
 The sun peaking around our curtains enticed us to rise and greet the day.
 From my bout of traveler’s diarrhea, I was feeling quite weak, so Bob set up an inviting breakfast table on the patio.

 We wanted to engage in low level activity so set off on a self-driven safari along one of the many dirt roads that crisscross the savanna in hopes of spotting a few animals.
 The air was chilly when we climbed into our rental car, but before long, the mercury soared and there was no getting around the fact that it was hot.
 As we poked along the roadway, we put a great deal of effort into scanning the surroundings and into the depths of all vegetation growing along the gravel surface.